stevekinney/redux-fundamentals/lessons/basic-create-store.md

 description: "Creating Stores and Reducers"
 ---

-So, now for those of you keeping tract at home, we're now really talking about four functions.
-That's write, we've already covered about 80% of the API and we're just getting started.
+For those of you keeping track at home, we're now really talking about four functions.
+That's right, we've already covered about 80% of the API and we're just getting started.

 Covering `compose()` first was kind of cheating.
 It's not really super important to understanding Redux.
 But, we'll take our small wins when we can get them, right?